borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 when borgmatic tries to connect to your database, a natural reaction is to increase your borgmatic verbosity with `--verbosity 2` and go looking in the logs.
 You'll notice though that your database password does not show up in the logs.
-But this is likely not the cause of the authentication problem unless you mistyped your password; borgmatic passes your password to the database via an environment variable that does not appear in the logs.
+But this is likely not the cause of the authentication problem unless you mistyped your password; borgmatic passes your password to the database via an environment variable or anonymous pipe, so the password does not appear in the logs.

 The cause of an authentication error is often on the database side—in the configuration of which users are allowed to connect and how they are